English Wesleyan Mission: Mission to New Zealand

-The Reverend Samuel Leigh visited New Zealand from Sydney and on his return to England he proposed to the Missionary Society that a mission should be established in New Zealand.
+The English Wesleyan minister Samuel Leigh visited New Zealand from Sydney, and on his return to England he proposed to the Missionary Society that a mission should be established in New Zealand.
 In February 1823 he arrived with William White and James Stack in Whangaroa Harbour and established Wesleydale, the Wesleyan mission at Kaeo, which is inland from the Whangaroa Harbour.
 John Hobbs and Nathaniel Turner arrived in Whangaroa Harbour in August 1823 with the Revd.
-Samuel Marsden, a Church Missionary Society (CMS), member who assisted the Wesleyan mission purchase land from the local Māori.
+Samuel Marsden, a Church Missionary Society (CMS) member who assisted the Wesleyan mission purchase land from the local Māori.

-In 1826 Hongi Hika, a Māori rangatira (chief) and war leader of the Ngāpuhi iwi (tribe), moved to conquer Whangaroa.
+In 1826, Hongi Hika, a Māori rangatira (chief) and war leader of the Ngāpuhi iwi (tribe), moved to conquer Whangaroa.
 On 10 January 1827 a party of his warriors, without his knowledge, ransacked Wesleydale.
 The missionaries sought refuge at the CMS mission in Paihia and the Wesleydale mission was abandoned.

-In 1827 John Hobbs and James Stack established a new mission at Manganugnu, in the Hokianga.
-Between 1840 and 1845, the missionaries established further mission stations on the west coast of the North Island, including at Aotea, New Plymouth and Waimate, (South Taranaki).
+In 1827, Hobbs and Stack established a new mission at Manganugnu in the Hokianga.
+Between 1840 and 1845, the missionaries established further mission stations on the west coast of the North Island, including at Aotea, New Plymouth and Waimate (South Taranaki).
 In 1846 there were 14 mission stations with 17 missionaries, 345 native helpers, 2,960 church members, and 4,834 children at school.

+Mission to Tonga

+The first efforts to evangelize the Tonga, or the Friendly Islands, were made by the London Missionary Society in 1797.
+But their labours were all but fruitless.
+In the midst of a native war, three of them were murdered and one apostatized to Paganism.